 I also wrote about Hickory-area racing folk who didn't race at HMS, guys like hall-of-fame driver Rex White, standout spotter Keith Barnwell, former Cup driver Richard Brown and Anthony Christopher Barnes (a young man who helped out with race teams despite being in a wheelchair with spina bifada).

 I wasn't asked to write for the paper after the '14 season and really haven't kept up with HMS racing that closely.
 Still, I miss it.
 I enjoyed the heck out of talking to people I knew, like Dale Jarrett, Andy Petree and Jerry Punch, and all of those I hadn't known before.

-Occasionally, I write about racing or sports in general for the Winston-Salem Monthly magazine, and I'm looking for my next opportunity to write about racing.
+Occasionally, I write about racing (Chocolate Myers) or sports in general (Deacons on Ice) for the Winston-Salem Monthly magazine, and I'm looking for my next opportunity to write about racing.